chrisw63/MatrixPortalWeatherPlusTime/README.md

 # MatrixPortalWeatherPlusTime
 Modified Adafruit MatrixPortal Weather to add Time.
+For the original ADABOX 64x32 LED matrix and MatrixPortal M4 board.
+Follow the install instructions at https://learn.adafruit.com/weather-display-matrix, then replace code.py with this code.

 Temperature and 24 hr clock are swapped every 10 seconds.